oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 For this lab the scripts that will run the stockmanager use the --env-file approach, so we need to make sure that the file reflects the database connection details.

-  16. Switch to the terminal for the **stockmanager** project directory
+  16. Make sure you are in the terminal for the **stockmanager** project directory

   17. Edit the `database-env` file